Outrage as SNP HQ bars press from leadership contest hustings

-THE SNP has been criticised after party HQ moved to ban media from hustings in the leadership contest.
+THE SNP has been criticised after the party's HQ moved to ban media from hustings in the leadership contest.

 Labour accused them of trying to avoid "proper scrutiny", while the Tories described it as a "cowardly and paranoid media blackout."